4 Types of Toes Separators

 4. Moleskin Toe Separators

-Moleskin toe separators aren’t exactly toe separators in the traditional sense.
-While they perform a similar function as the other separators on this list, moleskin toe separators usually take the form of straps, strips, or patches that adhere to a certain part of your feet or toes to add additional padding and support.
+Moleskin toe separators aren’t exactly separators in the traditional sense.
+While they perform a similar function as the others on this list, moleskin separators usually take the form of straps, strips, or patches that adhere to a certain part of your feet or toes to add additional padding and support.

-Moleskin toe separators are an excellent option for bunions, corns, and preventing blisters.
+Moleskin is an excellent option for bunions, corns, and preventing blisters.
 They are also very easy to apply and remove, which makes them a good option if you only need separators for certain activities or shoes.

 Conclusion